You might not be the type of person to spray your lawn and garden with Roundup weed killer … but that doesn’t mean your

 Roundup Is Everywhere

 Your dog isn’t just exposed to Roundup when he walks on treated grass.
 Dogs are exposed to glyphosate every day.
-It’s in their food, it’s in their urine, in the air, and in water.
+It’s in their food, in the air and in water.

 With the introduction of genetically modified (GMO) foods, Roundup is now everywhere.
 It’s estimated we use 20 billion pounds of glyphosate globally … which is 15 times more than when Roundup Ready crops were introduced in 1996.
-Nearly 75% of all glyphosate used on crops has been used in the last 10 years.
+Nearly 75% of all glyphosate used on crops has been in the last 10 years.

 The first crops to become Roundup Ready were cotton, corn and soybeans.
 Since 1996, more and more foods are becoming genetically engineered.
 Here are the top 4: